What is the Pupil Premium ?

 Pupil Premium at Valley Gardens Middle School

 The Government is providing additional funding for maintained schools and academies to “raise the attainment” of disadvantaged children and address the inequalities between children eligible for free school meals and their peers.
 At Valley Gardens, we have a small cohort of pupil premium pupils.
 In deciding how to spend our pupil premium grant we use the best research evidence available from organisations such as the Sutton Trust, The Rowntree foundation and Ofsted, to help us to create individual plans for each of our pupil premium learners.

 It is important to note that the pupil premium is not ring fenced funding for individual pupils and it is for the school to decide how best to use the collective money to raise the achievement of eligible pupils.
 However, at Valley Gardens Middle, we consult with the young people concerned to establish what actions would best help their progress.
 At Valley Gardens, our current pupil premium strategy is weighted towards Key Stage 2 to enable pupils to achieve as highly as possible by the end of Keys stage 2 so that they are secondary ready.

-The link below takes you to information about the school’s use of the pupil premium in 2017/18 and the impact it has had:
+The document below shows information about the school’s use of the pupil premium in 2020/21 and the impact it has had: